 Identification of the intended STA(#16839)

-Between an AP MLD and a non-AP MLD associated with the AP MLD, an individually addressed MMPDU that is not a TWT Setup frame that includes a Link ID Bitmap subfield in its TWT element and that is intended for one or more STA(s) affiliated with the associated MLD operating on (#16608)enabled link(s) shall follow the below procedure:
+Between an AP MLD and a non-AP MLD associated with the AP MLD, an individually addressed MMPDU that is not a TWT Setup frame that includes a Link ID Bitmap subfield in its TWT element and that is intended for one STA (#17329) affiliated with the associated MLD operating on (#16608)enabled link(#17329) shall follow the below procedure:

-If the individually addressed MMPDU is transmitted to another STA (other than the intended STA(s)) affiliated with the associated MLD operating on a setup link through a STA affiliated with the MLD operating on the setup link, then the individually addressed MMPDU shall include (#16840)an MLO Link Information element that identifies the intended link(s) of the MMPDU as the last element but before the Vendor Specific element(s) (if present).
+If the individually addressed MMPDU is transmitted to another STA (other than the intended STA) (#17329) affiliated with the associated MLD operating on a setup link through a STA affiliated with the MLD operating on the setup link, then the individually addressed MMPDU shall include (#16840)an MLO Link Information element that identifies the intended link (#17329) of the MMPDU as the last element but before the Vendor Specific element(s) (if present).

-Otherwise, the individually addressed MMPDU may include (#16840)an MLO Link Information element that identifies the intended link(s) of the MMPDU as the last element but before the Vendor Specific element(s) (if present).
+Otherwise, the individually addressed MMPDU may include (#16840)an MLO Link Information element that identifies the intended link (#17329) of the MMPDU as the last element if a Vendor Specific element is not present or as the element immediately before the Vendor Specific element(s) if one or more Vendor Specific elements are present.(#16841)

 NOTE—If the MLO Link Information element is not present in the individually addressed MMPDU, the individually addressed MMPDU cannot be retransmitted to different STA as described in the first bullet above.